dellemc-hpc-ai/yolo_demo/README.md

-# Running YOLO Objec://htmlpreview.github.io/?https://raw.githubusercontent.com/dellemc-hpc-ai/yolo_demo/master/hwinfo.htmlt Detection Demo
+# Running YOLO Object Detection Demo

 This documentation is a step by step guide to runninng the YOLO object detection demo.